GrosseLab/NFWS/README.md

 sophisticated approach.
 Thats why we are porting all our workflows to [Snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).

-*Note: Every workflow is a work-in-progress an should be handeld as such.*
+*Note: Every workflow is a work-in-progress an should be handeld as such.
+This repository does not make using command-line programs easier.
+You need to understand how the command-line programs and snakemake work.*

 ## Required Software